 Nick holds FINRA Series 7, 24, 27, 63 and Series 79 licenses and is a Chartered Financial Analyst.
 He has an MBA from Wake Forest University and an undergraduate degree from the University of New Hampshire.
 He lives in the greater-Boston area with his very patient wife (who still finds him funny) and two great children.

 Nick is an avid road cyclist and thinks it’s ok to cross country ski in below-zero temperatures.
 He’s a health-focused foodie, cooks frequently and has an extensive knowledge of wine and whiskey (just ask him).

-Tim Sousa is a Senior Associate with Whipstitch Capital.
+Tim Sousa is a Vice President with Whipstitch Capital.
 Tim joined Whipstitch from another investment bank where he worked directly with Nick McCoy and Mike Burgmaier for several years.
 He has played key roles in executing numerous M&A and private placement transactions in the branded consumer products industry for clients such as GoodBelly, Uncle Matt’s Organics, Yasso, Sqwincher, Brad’s Raw Foods and Scivation.